SFTtech/openage/doc/code/game_simulation/systems.md

 `idle(..)` updates the animation of the game entity.
 This requires the game entity to have the `Idle` component.
-The function returns a time of 0 since no actionsconsuming simulation time are taken.
+The function returns a time of 0 since no actions consuming simulation time are taken.

 ## Move